|

 Merchants' and Manufacturers' Association formed.

-1884 A stray bear cub is found in the middle of the city and turned over to the Cooper Medical College.
+1884 A stray bear cub is found in the middle of

 --------------------------------------------------------------------------------